QubesOS/qubes-doc/configuration/disk-trim.md

     dracut -H -f
     ~~~

-5. Reboot the system and verify that discards are really enabled.
+5. Reboot the system.

+6. To verify if discards are enabled you may use `dmsetup table` (confirm the line for your device mentions "discards") or just run `fstrim -av` (you should see a `/` followed by the number of bytes trimmed).